ash-project/ash/documentation/tutorials/get-started.md

 Lets start by creating our first resource along with our first API.
 We will create the following files:

-- The API [Helpdes.Support] - `lib/helpdesk/support.ex`
+- The API [Helpdesk.Support] - `lib/helpdesk/support.ex`
-- Our tickets resource [Helpdes.Support.Ticket] - `lib/helpdesk/support/resources/ticket.ex`.
+- Our tickets resource [Helpdesk.Support.Ticket] - `lib/helpdesk/support/resources/ticket.ex`.

 We also create an accompanying registry, in , which is where we will list the resources for our Api.